iifl-logo

 COMPLIANCE WITH SECRETARIAL STANDARDS:

-The Company has Complied with the applicable Secretarial Standards (as amended from time) issued by The to Institute of Company Secretaries of India by Central Government under section 118(10) of the Companies Act, 2013.
+The Company has Complied with the applicable Secretarial Standards (as amended from time to time) issued by The Institute of Company Secretaries of India and approved by Central Government under section 118(10) of the Companies Act, 2013.

 BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT (BRSR)

-Your company did not figure in the top 1000 listed entities based on market capitalization as on 31st March, 2024.
+Your company did not figure in the top 1000 listed entities based on market capitalization as on 31st December,2024 as per notification issued by Securities Exchange Board of India vide Gazette notification dated17th May,2024 under SEBI (LODR)(Amendment) Regulations, 2024.
 Hence the requirement to furnish BRSR is not applicable to the company.

 Risk Management

 The company has a system of constantly identifying and monitoring the risks that the company may be exposed to.
-A Risk Management Committee is in place headed by Independent Director as Chairman.
-The Committee includes one Executive and one Non-Executive and when required, the Committee reviews various risks and steps taken to manage the risks.
+A Risk Management Committee headed by Independent Director as Chairman.
+The Committee also includes one Executive and one Independent Director.
+As and when required, the Committee reviews various risks and steps taken to manage the risks.
 The Board is of the opinion that there are no elements of risks that may threaten the existence of the Company.
-Kindly refer Point No.39 of notes to financial statements
+Kindly refer Point No.39 of notes to financial statements on financial risks.

 Internal Financial Controls:

 The Company has in place adequate internal financial controls with reference to financial statements.
-During the financial year, no design or operation of such controls was observed.
+During the financial year, no reportable material weakness in the design or operation of such controls was observed.

 Management Discussion and Analysis Report